thomas9911/fun-with-flags-rs/README.md

 For Postgres add: `features = ["postgres-backend"]` to Cargo.toml

 For Postgres you also need to add the fun_with_flags_toggles table to your database.
-The migration can be found in [migrations/00000000000001_create_feature_flags_table/up.sql](../master/migrations/00000000000001_create_feature_flags_table/up.sql).
+The migration can be found in [migrations/postgres/up.sql](../master/migrations/postgres/up.sql).

 For more explanation look at the fun-with-flags elixir project.

 After choosing your backend you must set the DATABASE_URL and DATABASE_NAME enviroment variables.
 This can also be set in a `.env` file.
-In the future it can also be set in a config file.

 ```bash
 # for postgres